awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is-amazon-elasticsearch-service.md

 ## Using Amazon EBS Volumes for Storage<a name="ebs-volumes-storage"></a>

 You have the option of configuring your Amazon ES domain to use an Amazon EBS volume for storing indices rather than the default storage provided by the instance\.
 An Amazon EBS volume is a durable, block\-level storage device that you can attach to a single instance\.
 Amazon ES supports the following EBS volume types:
 + Magnetic
 + General Purpose \(SSD\)
 + Provisioned IOPS \(SSD\)

 For an overview, see [Amazon EBS Volumes](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EBSVolumes.html) in the Amazon EC2 documentation\.
 For procedures that show you how to use Amazon EBS volumes for your Amazon ES domain, see [Configuring EBS\-based Storage](es-createupdatedomains.md#es-createdomain-configure-ebs)\.
 For information about the minimum and maximum size of supported EBS volumes in an Amazon ES domain, see [EBS Volume Size Limits](aes-limits.md#ebsresource)\.

-## Signing Service Requests<a name="signing-requests"></a>

-If you use a programming language that AWS provides an SDK for, we recommend that you use the SDK to submit HTTP requests to AWS\.
-The AWS SDKs greatly simplify the process of signing requests, and save you a significant amount of time compared to natively accessing the Elasticsearch APIs\.
-The SDKs integrate easily with your development environment and provide easy access to related commands\.
-You also can use the Amazon ES console and AWS CLI to submit signed requests with no additional effort\.

-If you choose to call the Elasticsearch APIs directly, you must sign your own requests\.
-Configuration service requests must always be signed\.
-All requests must be signed unless you configure anonymous access for those services\.
-Use the following procedure to sign a request:

-1. Calculate a digital signature using a cryptographic hash function\.
-The input must include the text of your request and your secret access key\.

-   The function returns a hash value based on your input\.

-1. Include the digital signature in the `Authorization` header of your request\.

-   The service recalculates the signature using the same hash function and input that you used\.
-If the resulting signature matches the signature in the request, the service processes the request\.
-Otherwise, the service rejects the request\.

-Amazon ES supports authentication using AWS Signature Version 4\.
-For more information, see [Signature Version 4 Signing Process](http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html)\.
-For some examples of signed requests to the Elasticsearch APIs, see [Programmatic Indexing](es-indexing.md#es-indexing-programmatic)\.

-**Note**
-The service ignores parameters passed in URLs for HTTP POST requests that are signed with Signature Version 4\.

 ## Related Services<a name="aes-related-services"></a>